daniloqps/GetCleanCoursera/CodeBook.md

 ==================================================================

-In synthesis, the dataset have: "The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ." [ref: features_info.txt]
+In synthesis, the dataset have: "The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ." [features_info.txt]

 The dataset contains two principals types of data: